optimalisatie/exec.js/README.md

 ### On the fly code execution

-WebWorkers consist of fixed code and a communication mechanism with overhead. exec.js allows running code to be updated and communication handlers to be rewritten instantly.
+WebWorkers consist of fixed code and a communication mechanism with overhead. `exec.js` allows running code to be updated instantly.

 ```javascript
 var runner = new exec('setInterval(function() {console.log("startup code")},200);',